wingardchris/my_website/content/en/blog/climate_risks_cape_cod.md

 +++
-title = "Climate Risks and Cape Cod:" subtitle = "How State, County, and Local Governments Respond to a Crisis" tags = ['professionalresponsibility'] date = 2023-07-24
+title = "Climate Risks and Cape Cod" subtitle = "How state, county, and local governments respond to the climate crisis" tags = ['climaterisk'] date = 2021-12-13

 # For description meta tag
-description = "How State, County, and Local Governments Respond to a Crisis"
+description = "How state, county, and local governments respond to the climate crisis"

 # Comment next line and the default banner wil be used.
 banner = '/img/typing.jpg'

 +++

-Climate Risks and Cape Cod:

-How State, County, and Local Governments Respond to a Crisis

 Climate change poses an existential threat to coastal communities around the world.
 New England is home to one such community: Cape Cod, a